sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-zendesk-connector.md

 1. In Power Automate, select **My flows**.
 1. In **Import**, select **Import** and then select **Import Package (legacy)**.
 1. Select the downloaded flows and then select **Upload**.
-1. In the **Import package** window, for the Microsoft Dataverse resource type, select **Select during import** and then select the Dataverse connection that you created and then select **Save**.
+1. In the **Import package** window, for the Microsoft Dataverse resource type, select **Select during import** and then select the Dataverse connection that you created.
-1. The connection is displayed on the Import page.
-Select **Import**.
+1. Select **Save**.
+The connection is displayed on the Import page.
-1. The imported flows are displayed in the **My flows** page.
-The flows are disabled by default.
-For the flow you want to enables, select the more items (ellipsis) and then select **Turn on** to enable them.
+1. Select **Import**.
+The imported flows are displayed in the **My flows** page.
+They are disabled by default.
+1. To enable a flow, select more items (ellipsis) and then select **Turn on** to enable them.

 ## Configure incremental data sync

-Incremental data sync updates the Zendesk data to Dataverse in real-time through automated triggers.
+Incremental data sync updates the Zendesk data to Dataverse in real time through automated triggers.

-You must update the credentials in the Power Automate flows to connect them to your Zendesk account.
+You must update the credentials in the Power Automate flows to connect the flows to your Zendesk account.
 For all the incremental automated-triggered flows such as create, delete, and update, perform the following steps:

 1. In Power Automate **Cloud flows** select the ZendeskCreateUserAPICall, ZendeskUpdateUserAPICall, and ZendeskCreateOrgHttp flows and then select **Edit**.
 Perform the following actions:
   - Update the subdomain in the **URI** section with your Zendesk subdomain.